Dorothy Butler: Personal life

 Butler was born in the Auckland suburb of Grey Lynn on 24 April 1925, the daughter of William Victor Norgrove and his wife Emily Isobel Norgrove (née Brown).
 She was educated at Auckland Girls' Grammar School, before studying at Auckland University College, from where she graduated with a Bachelor of Arts in 1947.
 She became engaged to her future husband, Roy Edward Butler, in August 1945, and they were married in 1947.
 They went on to have eight children together, six daughters and two sons.

 Butler died on 20 September 2015 in Te Atatū Peninsula, Auckland.

 Work

-She founded the famed Dorothy Butler Children's Bookshop in Auckland which remains a going concern, albeit under new ownership.
+She established the Dorothy Butler Children's Bookshop in Auckland which remains a going concern, albeit under new ownership.
 A brief history of the bookshop's early years was reported in the April 1977 issue of the Horn Book magazine.

 Canadian writer Michele Landsberg described Butler's Babies Need Books as "a trail-blazing and completely accessible book, written with charm and vivacity and detailed, helpful advice" and said that Cushla and Her Books was notable as "a dramatic, true and detailed account of how the life of a multiply handicapped child was transformed through picture books.
 Indispensable for parents and teachers of handicapped children."
 Jim Trelease retold the story of Cushla in several editions of The Read-Aloud Handbook.